 Acknowledge that emotions are a fact of life.
 They happen.
 They are neither good nor bad.

-Most emotions go away on their own.
+Let most emotions go away on their own.
 The ones that persist need attention.
 They need to be felt and processed.

-You must take the time to actually feel your emotions and process them out in a way that doesn’t hurt yourself or anyone around you.
+Take the time to actually feel your emotions and process them out in a way that doesn’t hurt yourself or anyone around you.

 So how does this look in real life?
 Well, let me give you an example from my own life.
 Some close friends bought their first home last summer.
 Now, I’ve wanted to buy my own place for years.
 I’m talking like 15 years of dreaming and wishing.
 I’ve looked at many houses.
 I’ve had contracts on two that fell through.
 I’ve laid in bed at night dreaming of gardens and patios.
 So I hope you see that my friend’s beautiful new home with a yard and gardens made me feel envious.
 Envy is considered one of the seven deadly sins.
 Based on myths, legends, and about a million mystery novels, it is the base of all kinds of evil.
 However, since I saw envy from the perspective of a neutral emotion and something I simply felt as a reaction to the situation I found myself in, it was so much easier for me to non-judgmentally take some time to feel it.
 I felt how much I wanted the same thing.
 I felt my frustration at having to wait so long to get it.
-I even felt some grief over my past lost opportunities (although not much- looking back I realized neither was a good decision).
+I even felt some grief over my past lost opportunities (although not much- looking back I realized none of those houses I almost purchased were good decisions).
 You know what happened?
 It all just melted away.
 I was able to visit my friends, work in their garden, discuss their decorating plans, and enjoy every moment of their excitement without any ill feelings on my part.
 It was pretty awesome.

 Now, lest you think I have this emotional thing all worked out, I can assure you that I don’t always do so well in every situation.

-Now you might say, “But Katie, that’s such a terrible example.
+You might say, “But Katie, that’s such a terrible example.
 My friends are all getting married before me and I’m so envious.
 That SO much harder to deal with!”

 Another way of saying this is if emotions are reactions (neither good nor bad) to your experience in the world, then you can’t compare your emotions to anyone else’s.
 In fact, it is hard to even compare your own emotions from various points in time as the person and circumstances that gave rise to those emotions can be wildly different.
 So, essentially, we need to drop all judgement surrounding emotions, what they are, how we feel them, and how hard they are to release.
 The time to deal with them is today.